kubernetes/ingress-nginx/docs/examples/grpc/README.md

 - To create a container image for this app, you can use [this Dockerfile](https://github.com/kubernetes/ingress-nginx/blob/5a52d99ae85cfe5ef9535291b8326b0006e75066/images/go-grpc-greeter-server/rootfs/Dockerfile).

-- If you use the Dockerfile mentioned above, to create a image, then given below is an example of a Kubernetes manifest, to create a deployment resource, that uses that image.
-If needed, then edit this manifest to suit your needs.
-Assuming the name of this yaml file is  `deployment.go-grpc-greeter-server.yaml` ;
+- If you use the Dockerfile mentioned above, to create a image, then you can use the following example Kubernetes manifest to create a deployment resource that uses that image.
+If necessary edit this manifest to suit your needs.

   ```
   cat <<EOF | kubectl apply -f -